MystenLabs/walrus-docs/README.md

 ## Documentation

-Our documentation is available on [github pages](https://mystenlabs.github.io/walrus-docs); it is generated using [mdBook](https://rust-lang.github.io/mdBook/) from source files in the [`docs/`](./docs/) directory.
+Our documentation is available on [GitHub Pages](https://mystenlabs.github.io/walrus-docs); it is generated using [mdBook](https://rust-lang.github.io/mdBook/) from source files in the [`docs/`](./docs/) directory.